uweremer/template/README.md

     Make sure to select the poetry env as kernel in VSCode: <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>  -> `Select Interpreter`

+   | Note: Update dependencies in `pyproject.toml` after `poetry update`.
+Also update versions in `pre-commit-config.yaml`.

 ## Config.ini

 Create a new `config.ini` based on the [config.ini.template](config.ini.template).